Shinto shrine: Shinbutsu shūgō and the jingūji

-The complexes were born when a temple was erected next to a shrine to help its kami with its karmic problems.
-At the time, kami were thought to be also subjected to karma, and therefore in need of a salvation only Buddhism could provide.
-Having first appeared during the Nara period (710–794), the jingū-ji remained common for over a millennium until, with few exceptions, they were destroyed in compliance with the new policies of the Meiji administration in 1868.
+The complexes were born when a temple was erected next to a shrine to help its with its karmic problems.
+At the time, were thought to be also subjected to karma, and therefore in need of a salvation only Buddhism could provide.
+Having first appeared during the Nara period (710–794), the remained common for over a millennium until, with few exceptions, they were destroyed in compliance with the new policies of the Meiji administration in 1868.